 Duty Exemption on Papers

-For people engaging in foreign business, there is a duty exemption on documents that include share transfers and capital expansions.
+For people engaging in cross-border business, there is a duty exemption on documents that include share transfers and capital expansions.

 Simple and Fast Entire Ownership

 Malta's limited liability company registration procedures are straightforward, and international investors can quickly begin business operations.
 In Malta, an LLC must have a minimum of two stockholders.